VolkanSah/Monitoring-outgoing-connections/README.md

-# Monitoring Outgoing (TCP/UDP) Connections v2.dev
+# Monitoring Outgoing Connections 10/2024 - Version 2 - dev status

-This Python script is a robust tool designed to monitor outgoing network activity, specifically focusing on TCP and UDP connections.
-This can be particularly valuable for identifying potential security threats such as ransomware, spyware, or trojans by tracking outgoing network connections in real time.
+Join us in safeguarding our digital world, one connection at a time.
+This Python script actively monitors outgoing (TCP/UDP) connections, helping users stay alert to potential security threats, such as ransomware, spyware, or other suspicious network activities.

 ## Features & Improvements